garbledhamster/blog.zettelkasten.shop/posts/0005_WhatIsVisualThinking.md

-Title: What Is Visual Thinking and How to Use It with Zettelkasten
-Description: A Zettelkasten is about making connections, but sometimes pure text isn’t enough to capture the relationships between ideas.
-Visual thinking—using simple sketches, diagrams, and spatial arrangements—can bring clarity where words fall short.
-Dan Roam’s The Back of the Napkin lays out a process for breaking down problems into who, what, where, when, how, and why, a structure that aligns perfectly with organizing knowledge.

 > "Any problem can be made clearer with a picture, and any picture can be made using the same simple set of tools and rules."
 >
 > — Dan Roam